How to Hem Curtains with Hem Tape

 measuring curtains on a floor with a ruler; lots of excess fabric on the floor.

-Step 2: Cut straight across the curtain panel.
+Step 2: Cut Off the Extra Curtain Fabric

 curtain fabric on a quilting mat with ruler.